GuiAmorim03/WS-Project-2/README.md

 - `data/`: Contains the RDF data and configuration files
 - `ws_project_1/`: Main project code (Django application)
 - `docs/`: Documentation files

+### 5. Other Tests

+In order to import both the data and the ontology into Protégé, there is a file, `data/import/football_rdf_data_ontology.n3`, that serves that same purpose.

+The SPIN rules used for this project are located in:
+- `data/import/ontology/football_spin_rules.n3`

+In order to see how they are applied, it is possible to do so in the following files:
+- `ws_project_1/app/utils/spin_client.py`
+- `ws_project_1/app/utils/spin_queries.py`

+_Note: the name of the folder is 'ws\_project\_1' because both projects are available on GitHub and the second is a fork of the first._

+### 6. Possible Errors
+In some pages, messages like _Some additional information could not be loaded from external sources_ may appear, due to errors fetching data from Wikidata.
+If that happens, refresh the page (this is not a coding issue from our part, it's a problem with wikidata and their API ).